 Just a 40-minute drive from Dublin in the breathtaking Wicklow Mountains, you’ll discover the grand gardens and Palladian villa of Powerscourt, constructed in the 18th-century across 47 acres.
 This sublime blend of strikingly green parkland, walled enclosures, ponds, waterfalls, statuary and ornamental lakes, together with their secret hollows are a delight to behold.
 Cascading terraces and formal landscapes were planned with carefully designed paths framed by the beauty of the surrounding mountains.
 Powerscourt House offers a range of craft and interior shops focused on Irish design, while the Avoca Terrace Café serves up Irish artisan home-cooked fare.

-One of the top display gardens in the world, Butchart Gardens, located on Vancouver Island in the capitol of British Columbia known as the “City of Gardens,” offers incredible natural beauty that is sure to take your breath away.
-Open year round and occupying 55 acres with brilliant floral displays, this is a dazzling example of a successful reclamation project.
+One of the top display gardens in the world, Butchart Gardens, located on Vancouver Island in the capital of British Columbia known as the “City of Gardens,” offers incredible natural beauty that is sure to take your breath away.
+Open year-round and occupying 55 acres with brilliant floral displays, this is a dazzling example of a successful reclamation project.
 The land, once used by Portland Cement, was transformed by Jennie Butchart, the wife of the company’s owner, filling the space with soil from nearby farms.
-Her vision ultimately expanded into the 22-hectare tract seen today, filled with 700 varieties of plants in bloom from March to October.
+Her vision ultimately expanded into the 54-acre tract seen today, filled with 700 varieties of plants in bloom from March to October.
 Visitors can also sip afternoon tea or enjoy fine dining while taking in picturesque garden views.

 Renowned as the biggest and most beautiful botanical garden in Southeast Asia, NongNooch features the largest variety of palms and cycads in the world as well as the most extensive selection of orchids in Thailand.
 The fairytale-like landscape is filled with tropical plants, ornamental blooms, fruit plantations and pretty Thai-style houses in addition to hosting Thai cultural shows.
 With its year-round tropical climate, this diverse park even features cactus and pineapple gardens as well as unusual sculpture displays, like the bizarre Umbrella Garden.
 The Butterfly Garden, a series of maroon and emerald plants swirling around sidewalks to create a pattern similar to what’s found on butterfly wings, is an interesting highlight, as is its version of Stonehenge, with hundreds of rocks meticulously encircled around manicured shrubbery.